d-beck/shopify-partner-agreement/shopify-partner-terms.md

 2. App Developers must follow all Shopify guidelines set out here: [https://shopify.dev/concepts/app-store/getting-your-app-approved/app-requirements](https://shopify.dev/concepts/app-store/getting-your-app-approved/app-requirements) with respect to their App.

+3. App Developer represents and warrants that the U.S. export control classification number of each of their Apps is “EAR99”, unless App Developer has provided a different U.S. export control classification number to Shopify in respect of the applicable App.

+4. App Developers that are no longer able to offer, maintain or support a Public Application, must provide proper notice to Merchants and follow the proper guidelines to sunset the Public Application, as set out here: [https://shopify.dev/concepts/app-store/being-successful-in-the-app-store/sunsetting-your-app](https://shopify.dev/concepts/app-store/being-successful-in-the-app-store/sunsetting-your-app).

 #### 2\.
-Revenue Sharing Plans for App Developers
+Revenue Sharing Plans and Fees for App Developers

-The **“App Plan”** is a revenue sharing plan that allocates revenue between Shopify and an App Developer for a Public Application.
+1. The **“App Plan”** is a revenue sharing plan that allocates revenue between Shopify and an App Developer for a Public Application.

+    1.  **For registered App Developers, effective August 1, 2021**.
+Unless otherwise indicated in this Agreement, in any Additional Terms, agreed to by Shopify in writing or required by Shopify from time to time, the App Plan will apply as follows:

+        1. An App Developer owes Shopify, per calendar year, (a) zero percent (0%) of the first USD $1 million of the total revenues from the sale of, subscription to or charges relating to the App Developer’s Public Applications (**"USD $1 million threshold"**), and (b) fifteen percent (15%) of any such revenues exceeding the USD $1 million threshold.
+        2. This App Plan applies to App Developers that have registered in accordance with the requirements set out at: [https://shopify.dev/apps/store/revenue-share](https://shopify.dev/apps/store/revenue-share).
+        3. For the purposes of this Section C.2.2.1.A:

+            (a) if an App Developer has more than one Associated Developer Account, the USD $1 million threshold will be calculated based on the total revenues from the sale of, subscription to, or charges relating to all Public Applications of the App Developer and all Associated Developer Accounts;

+            (b) the calendar year resets annually at 00:00 ET on January 1, regardless of an App Developer’s time zone; and

+            (c) any gross App revenues for a Partner Account will be set to USD $0.00 upon completion of App Store registration and on January 1 of each subsequent calendar year.

+        4.  **Fees**.
+Unless otherwise agreed to in writing by Shopify:

+            (a) each Partner Account is subject to a one-time, non-refundable USD $99 App Store Registration Fee upon submission for registration under this Section C.2.2.1.A; and

+            (b) any Public Application that is accepted by Shopify for sale or distribution through the Shopify App Store is subject to a 2.9% Processing Fee.

+    2.  **For App Developers not covered under Section C.2.2.1.A**.
 Unless otherwise indicated in this Agreement or agreed to by Shopify in writing, under the App Plan, an App Developer is entitled to eighty percent (80%) of the total revenues from the sale of, subscription to or charges relating to the Public Application, with Shopify being entitled to the remaining twenty percent (20%).

 #### 3\.
 Additional Shopify Trademark Use Rights for App Developers